dhruvMahlawat/Redline/README.md

 There's a `Procfile` for Render/Railway/similar (`gunicorn --workers=2 --threads=4
 --timeout=60`).
 The threads matter — gunicorn's default is 1 worker, 1 thread, which
 would make every visitor wait in line behind whoever uploaded first.
-The longer timeout is because two sequential Groq/Gemini calls can take a while on a longer lease, and the default 30s can cut that off mid-request.
-Set `GROQ_API_KEY` as a real environment variable on the platform, never in a committed file.
+The longer timeout is because two sequential Gemini calls can take a while on a longer lease, and the default 30s can cut that off mid-request.
+Set `GEMINI_API_KEY` as a real environment variable on the platform, never in a committed file.

 ## What's here vs. what's just planned